itsahappymedium/2014-holiday-card/README.md

 - Add some videos to the `/media` folder
 - Set their locations/values in the `index.html` page
 - Run `gulp` to compile your styles

+## Credits

+Thanks to Hugo Giraudel for his ["Items on Circle with CSS"](http://hugogiraudel.com/2013/04/02/items-on-circle/) article, which served as inspiration for this.